DS-100/sp20/policies.md

 ## Late Policy
 All assignments are due at 11:59 pm on the due date specified on the syllabus.
 There will be a short submission grace period to accommodate last-minute submission issues.

+## Exam makeup policy
+We will have alternate exams for people with academic conflicts.
+Alternate exams will tentatively be held on the same day as the regular exam.
+Details to be announced.

 **Homeworks, labs, and vitamins will not be accepted late.**

 Projects are marked down by 10% per day, **up to two days**.
 After two days, project submissions will not be accepted.